matthiask/406.ch/posts/2023-08-11-composition-over-inheritance-the-case-for-function-based-views.md

                 queryset = self.get_queryset()
             return get_object_or_404(queryset, year=self.kwargs["year"], slug=self.kwargs["slug"])

 Did you know that `get_object()` has an optional queryset argument?
 I certainly didn't.
-It seems to be used by the date-based generic views, but they also have their own `get_object()` implementation so who knows, really.
+It seems to be used by the date-based generic views but they also have their own `get_object()` implementation so who knows, really.

 ## Detail view with additional behavior